mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 includes depth-finding sonar as well as target detection and tracking systems.
 Basic acoustic sensors can be used to offset the DM-1 for using conventional sensors underwater.
-Effective range is about two kilometres and the cost is Cr25 per ton of the vessel’s hull.
+Effective range is about two kilometers and the cost is Cr25 per ton of the vessel’s hull.

 Enhanced Acoustic Sensors: Enhanced acoustic sensors are available at TL7 and add detailed mapping functions within half of their effective range, gaining DM+1 to detect and analyse underwater targets at all ranges.
-Effective range is five kilometres and the cost is Cr50 per ton of hull.
+Effective range is five kilometers and the cost is Cr50 per ton of hull.

 Advanced Acoustic Sensors: Advanced acoustic sensors are available at TL9 and have greatly increased range, performing detailed mapping functions within half their effective range.
 They grant DM+2 to detect and analyse underwater targets at all ranges.
-Effective range is ten kilometres and the cost is Cr100 per ton of hull.
+Effective range is ten kilometers and the cost is Cr100 per ton of hull.

 Magnetic Anomaly Detectors: Magnetic Anomaly Detectors (MAD), also known as magnetometers, detect disturbances in a planetary magnetic field (if one exists), enabling metallic or magnetic objects to be passively detected at a distance.
-A TL8 MAD has an effective range of two kilometres and at TL10 this increases to five kilometres, assuming a sizable amount of magnetic material such as a submarine, surface vessel or submerged starship; a MAD cannot detect a non-magnetic object.
+A TL8 MAD has an effective range of two kilometers and at TL10 this increases to five kilometers, assuming a sizable amount of magnetic material such as a submarine, surface vessel or submerged starship; a MAD cannot detect a non-magnetic object.
 MADs can be confused by magnetic storms, ECM, large metallic